dweddepohl/clawsses/README.md

 ### Camera

 Tap the Photo menu item to capture an image through the glasses camera.
 Photos are attached to your next voice message as base64-encoded images, enabling multimodal AI interactions ("what does this error message say?", "describe what I'm looking at").
+You can attach up to 4 photos.

 ### Text-to-Speech